Ransomware

 Global levels of ransomware attacks increased month-on-month and year-on-year in February 2025.

-Play was the fourth most active ransomware group, with 43 attacks in February 2025.
+Asia was the third most attacked place, with 7% of ransomware attacks (64) in February 2025.

 Only 29% of security professionals report being very prepared for ransomware attacks.